 Vitamin C and more

-Finally, the core of a pineapple is loaded with another immune system boosting nutrient: vitamin C. This vitamin can, like fiber, help protect us against heart disease and it also helps the body to repair and restore itself.
+Finally, the core of a pineapple is loaded with another water-soluble antioxidant: vitamin C. This vitamin can, like fiber, help protect us against heart disease and it also helps the body to repair and restore itself.
 Other vitamin C benefits include its free radical fighting properties, decreased LDL cholesterol, and nitrate neutralization.

 Alongside vitamin C, pineapple cores also store a number of important minerals, too.
 Manganese is present in relatively high quantities, which is essential for our bone metabolism and structure, and copper is there, too, which helps the body form collagen and absorb iron.